benhutchings1/psoriasis-prediction/README.md

 # psoriasis-prediction
-A collection of machine learinng models to predict outcomes of UV-B Psoriasis treatment
+A collection of ipynb machine learning models to predict outcomes of UV-B Psoriasis treatment

 Please see <i>Dissertation.pdf</i> for full details